 to OpenTofu/Terraform.

-Before Hooks or After Hooks support natively tflint, a linter for OpenTofu/Terraform code.
+Before Hooks or After Hooks natively support tflint, a linter for OpenTofu/Terraform code.
 It will validate the OpenTofu/Terraform code used by Terragrunt, and it’s inputs.

 Here’s an example: